Explore Our Affordable Courses

 Positive Impact:

-• Inflation is good for the economy upto reasonable limits.
-This according to RBI is 5%.
+• Inflation is good for the economy, upto reasonable limits.
+This, according to RBI is 5%.

 • Moderate inflation stimulates growth.

-• Moderate inflation allows adjustment of prices.
+• Moderate inflation allows for price adjustments.

 • Moderate inflation allows adjustment of real wages.